Self-Esteem Therapy

 What is Self-Esteem Therapy?

-Self-esteem therapy is a psychotherapy designed to help individuals improve their self-esteem and cultivate a more positive self-image.
+Addressing issues through improving self-esteem during therapy help individuals improve their confidence and cultivate a more positive self-image.
 It involves various therapeutic techniques and strategies to challenge negative beliefs and thought patterns while promoting self-acceptance and self-worth.

-The primary goal of self-esteem therapy is to empower individuals to recognize their inherent value and develop confidence in their abilities.
+The primary goal of is to empower individuals to recognize their inherent value and develop confidence in their abilities.
 Therapists work collaboratively with clients to explore the underlying causes of low self-esteem and address any psychological barriers that may be hindering their self-confidence.
-Through cognitive-behavioral techniques, mindfulness practices, and self-compassion exercises, self-esteem therapy seeks to facilitate lasting improvements in self-esteem and overall well-being.
+Through cognitive-behavioral techniques, mindfulness practices, and self-compassion exercises, the therapy seeks to facilitate lasting improvements in self-esteem and overall well-being.

 Self-compassion practice